Receiving financial aid/scholarships and using VA/military TA benefits

 How it works receiving financial aid with certain benefits

-What it pays: Up to 100% of in-state tuition/fees (amounts vary based on percentage of eligibility and other criteria).
+What the GI Bill can cover: Up to 100% of in-state tuition/fees (amounts vary based on eligibility percentage and other factors).

-• Option 2: If you don’t complete EROF, you should receive your unrestricted aid once the VA pays tuition/fees a couple of months into the semester.
-You never lose the money you are entitled to; you may just get it later.
+• Option 2 wait until the VA pays to get your aid: If you answer "no," to the financial aid question in the VA benefits webform, you should get your unrestricted aid after the VA pays tuition/fees — usually a couple of months into the semester.
+You won't lose any money; you'll just receive it later.

 What it pays: Tuition/fees and other expenses approved by your VR&E counselor (e.g. parking, books).